 Is training and support an important area of your business that your company invests a lot of time and resources into?
-If so, using screen capture videos will help you to explain complex information to your staff or clients in a simple, clear, and conversational way.
-It will help you improve your user experience, save time and money on customer support, and help you educate your staff.
+If so, using screen capture tutorial videos will help you to explain complex information to your staff or clients in a simple, clear, and conversational way.
+It will help you:

 What are Screen Capture Videos?